Shite no Hana: Publication

 Written and illustrated by Chigusa Ichihara, with supervision by noh performer Kazufusa Hosho, the series began serialization in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday on October 16, 2024.
 The series finished its serialization in Weekly Shōnen Sunday on November 19, 2025.
-The series is set to resume its serialization on the manga website Sunday Webry on December 6, 2025.
-As of November 2025, the series' individual chapters have been collected into four tankōbon volumes.
+The series resumed its serialization on the manga website Sunday Webry on December 6, 2025.
+As of March 2026, the series' individual chapters have been collected into five tankōbon volumes.